Tunderdolt/inhomogenous-magnetic-field-modelling/inverse-proof.md

 # Simplification of $\mathcal{H}^{-1}_{ij=11}$

-Our Hamiltonian acn be represented as:
+Our Hamiltonian can be represented as:

 $$\mathcal{H}=\begin{bmatrix} A & B \\\ C & D \end{bmatrix}$$